William Henry Vanderbilt III: Navy service during World War II

 In May 1941 Vanderbilt, an officer in the Naval Reserve, was called to active duty in June 1941 with the rank of lieutenant commander and initially assigned to the Panama Canal Zone.
 He was promoted to commander on August 15, 1942.
 In 1942 Vanderbilt was assigned as executive officer of the Special Operations Branch of the Office of Strategic Services (OSS) under General William J. Donovan.
 In May 1944 he was assigned to the staff of Admiral Chester W. Nimitz, commander in chief of the Pacific Fleet, in Pearl Harbor, Hawaii.
 He was promoted to the rank of captain prior to the end of the war.

 Later life

 After his discharge from the Navy at the end of the war, Vanderbilt left Rhode Island and retired to a farm in South Williamstown, Massachusetts.
-Oakland Farm and its 150 acres in Portsmouth, Rhode Island was sold and divided into housing lots by the end of the 1940s.
+Oakland Farm and its 150 acres in Portsmouth, Rhode Island was sold to Robert R. Young and divided into housing lots by the end of the 1940s.

 Vanderbilt died of cancer on April 14, 1981, at the age of 79.
 He was buried in the Southlawn Cemetery in Williamstown, Massachusetts.
 He is one of the few descendants of William Henry Vanderbilt not to be buried in the family tomb on Staten Island.
+His estate, filed in the Berkshire County Probate Court in April 1982, was valued at approximately $1.7 million.
+He bequeathed the 1864 Congressional Gold Medal which had been awarded to his great-great-grandfather Cornelius Vanderbilt (which had passed to William under the Will of his father Alfred) to his only son, William H. Vanderbilt IV, who donated the medal and several other family heirlooms were donated to Vanderbilt University in 2022.